greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 # Get Started with GX Cloud and Snowflake

-*This workshop content is current as of 21 February 2024.*
+*This workshop content is current as of 17 May 2024.*

 Welcome to our workshop!
 In this workshop, you'll learn how to connect your GX Cloud account to a Snowflake Data Source, create Expectations, and run Validations.